-After arriving at MCZ last November, Belle has settled into her new surroundings, and in the latter part of December, she started introductions to resident elephant Ruth.
-Between Ruth and Brittany, Ruth is the less dominant elephant; both Brittany and Belle are dominant animals.
+MAY UPDATES—RE-CAP: After arriving at MCZ last November, Belle has settled into her new surroundings, and at the end of 2019, keepers started introductions to resident elephant Ruth.
+Ruth is the least dominant elephant; both Brittany and Belle are dominant animals.

-The introductions between Ruth and Belle progressed through the next few months and the keepers were happy with the relationship building between the two elephants and continuing trust between the keepers and the elephants.
+The introductions between Ruth and Belle progressed through the next few months and keepers were pleased with the relationship building between the two elephants and continuing trust between the keepers and the elephants.

-Keepers saw some fighting between Brittany and Belle, so they put a “pause” on this setup and process.
-After time passed, the same setup was prepared, with elephants diagonally across from each other, and the negative interaction lessened between the two dominant animals, Belle and Brittany.
+Keepers saw some fighting between Brittany and Belle, so they put a “pause” on this setup.
+After time passed, the same setup was prepared, with elephants diagonally across from each other, and the negative interaction lessened between the two dominant elephants.

-For at least one daily training session, keepers set-up this diagonal formation in order to build confidence in the elephants and a relationship between the elephants and keepers while in this diagonal setup.
-Keepers rewarded the elephants only when they displayed positive behaviors the keepers wanted to encourage.
+The diagonal formation was intended to build confidence in the elephants and form a relationship between the elephants and keepers.
+Rewards were given only when the elephants displayed positive behaviors the keepers wanted to encourage.

 Keepers also worked to be able to separate any one elephant from the group at any time.
-This is done for future setups that would involve the elephants separated both side by side or diagonally from one another during introductions.
-Keepers feel confident they can separate the elephants if necessary (due to negative interactions), even if there are possible distractions.
+Keepers feel confident the elephants can be separated if necessary (due to negative interactions).

-Setups between all 3 animals, across the hallway, have also taken place (again separated by bars) for short periods of time, and keepers reward only for the behaviors they want to encourage.
-Within this setup, Brittany and Ruth have been instructed to separate, and they’ve followed direction from their keepers.
+Setups between all three animals, across the hallway, have also taken place (separated by bars) for short periods of time, and keepers reward only for the behaviors they want to encourage.
+In this setup, Brittany and Ruth have followed instructions from their keepers.

-To date, keepers have setup all 3 elephants having access to each other in side by side stalls with bollards separating them.
-Keepers engage Ruth and Brittany in a training session in stall #5, and then eventually give access to stall #4, all while the elephants are engaged in the training.
-The same process is done with Belle, however she starts in stall #2, then given access to stall #3, as keepers continue working with all 3 elephants, rewarding them for positive behaviors.
+Elephants have also had access to each other in side by side stalls with bollards separating them.
+Keepers engage Ruth and Brittany in a training session in stall #5, and then eventually give access to stall #4, all while the elephants are engaged in training.
+The same process is done with Belle, however she starts in stall #2, then is given access to stall #3, as keepers continue working with all three elephants, rewarding them for positive behaviors.

-When all 3 elephants are paying attention, they’re released to interact with each other as they choose, again through bars separating them.
-Keepers closely monitor the situation and reward positive interactions and then instruct them to return to training with their keepers.
-These procedures are done to prepare them for success with eventual in-stall introductions – and keepers continue to work with the elephants to separate no matter what else might be going on.
+When all three elephants are paying attention, they’re released to interact with each other as they choose, through bars separating them.
+Keepers closely monitor the situation, reward positive interactions and then instruct them to return to training with their keepers.

-Check back in the next couple of months for further updates!
+Check back to in the next couple of months for further updates!